BDC Hamburger Icon

 You only have to be wrong once to fall victim to cybercrime.
 If your system is breached, take the following four steps:

 A data breach can damage your reputation, leaving customers unwilling to entrust you with their data.
-You may even face a class-action lawsuit brought by customers affected by the breach.
+Customers affected by the breach may even bring a class action lawsuit against you.
 Cybersecurity threats are too big for small companies to ignore, so start preparing now.

 Mark Fairlie